History of Martina Navratilova in Timeline

 The Total Zone

-In 1994, at the age of 37, Martina Navratilova reached the Wimbledon final, where she lost to Conchita Martínez in three sets.
-She retired from full-time singles competition after losing to Gabriela Sabatini in the first round of the WTA Tour Championships in November.
+In 1994, at age 37, Navratilova reached the Wimbledon final, losing to Conchita Martínez.
+She retired from full-time singles competition after losing to Gabriela Sabatini at the WTA Tour Championships.

-In 1996, Martina Navratilova was featured with Art Monk in an endorsement for PowerBook in the "What's on Your PowerBook?" ad series.
+In 1996, Martina Navratilova was featured with American football player Art Monk in an endorsement for PowerBook in the "What's on Your PowerBook?" ad series.

-In 1997, Martina Navratilova co-wrote her third mystery novel with Liz Nickles, called "Killer Instinct".
+In 1997, Navratilova co-authored her third mystery novel with Liz Nickles, titled "Killer Instinct".

-1999: Ranked Second Best Female Player by Steve Flink
+1999: Second Best Female Player of the 20th Century

-In 1999, tennis writer Steve Flink named Martina Navratilova as the second-best female player of the 20th century in his book "The Greatest Tennis Matches of the Twentieth Century", directly behind Steffi Graf.
+In 1999, tennis writer Steve Flink, in his book "The Greatest Tennis Matches of the Twentieth Century", named Martina Navratilova as the second best female player of the 20th century, just behind Steffi Graf.

 The Greatest Tennis Matches of the Twentieth Century by Steve Flink (1999-12-01)